EthanHunt3r/EthanHunt3r/README.md

 ### [Crypto Arbitrage Bot](https://github.com/EthanHunt3r/Arbitrage_Testing)
 `Solidity` `Python` `Web3`

-A flash-loan-powered DEX arbitrage system built on Ethereum.
+A flash loan powered DEX arbitrage system built on Ethereum.
 Consists of a Solidity smart contract using the Balancer V2 Vault for 0% fee flash loans, a Python opportunity monitor scanning Uniswap V2, SushiSwap, and PancakeSwap in real time, and a full offline test suite validating the scanning logic without an RPC connection.

 - Two-leg atomic flash loan cycle: borrow → swap A→B on DEX A → swap B→A on DEX B → repay, keep profit
 - Python monitor estimates gas in USD and only flags opportunities above a configurable profit threshold